Fast Flow Bilge Pump Design

 Under normal operating conditions, the Fast Flow pump acts as a ventilator fan, using a fraction of available engine power.
 Under engine compartment flooding conditions, the Fast Flow pump automatically primes itself and begins pumping.
 It continues to pump without any action on the part of the crew as long as the propeller shaft is turning.

-The Fast Flow pump is frictionless and theoretically maintenance free because it technically has no moving parts.
+The Fast Flow pump is friction-less and theoretically maintenance free because it technically has no moving parts.
 This pump has no seals, no wear plates, no gaskets, gears, belts, pulleys, valves, no switches, or rubber impellers, bearings, electrical devices, and it requires absolutely no lubrication.
-In additon, there is no heat buildup and no filters to clog.
+In addition, there is no heat buildup and no filters to clog.
 The impeller is factory balanced and shaped like a harmonic balancer; it should not create any shaft vibration problems for the vessel.
 The impeller has no contact with the housing, which eliminates potential electrolysis corrosion problems.
 The Fast Flow system should be checked periodically to make certain that it is functioning properly.